Confucius Institute at the University of Sheffield (SCI)

 Category B. Any play performed in Mandarin Chinese (e.g. any of Shakespeare’s plays).

 The competition will be pre-selected based on a proposal of 1000 words maximum.
+Please Note: Views expressed are those of the playwrights and directors.
+They do not necessarily reflect the views of the organisers.
 The detailed format of the proposal can be downloaded here.

 Size of the company: 5 members maximum.
 For Category B only, the majority of the company must be students whose native language is not Mandarin Chinese or Cantonese.